Why Distributors Need a CRM Tailored to How They Actually Work

 Bridging the Gap Between Data and Action

 In distribution, the most successful companies are those that can turn data into action.
 A tailored CRM empowers sales teams to do just that by surfacing the right information at the right time.
-Whether it’s identifying which customers haven’t placed an order recently or recognizing an upselling opportunity based on seasonal trends, a distribution-focused CRM tailored toward specific needs turns data into insights — and insights into revenue.
+Whether it’s identifying which customers haven’t placed an order recently.
+Or recognizing an upselling opportunity based on seasonal trends.
+A distribution-focused CRM tailored toward specific needs turns data into insights and insights into revenue.

 Future-Proofing the Business